Easy to build greenhouse, 12 x 24, greenhouse foundation and assembly

 Had the initial plans required a airtight seal at the start, corner brackets would have been mounted that hold the doors and windows together in a position which would allow placing a trim sealing strip around the perimeter of the door and window frames.
 As it is was a lot of custom fitting had to be completed which could have avoided.

 Was this an easy to build greenhouse?
 I would observe that it was a medium difficulty project.
 The foundation and the structure were both quite a bit of work, a lot of stapling.
 But the kit's design is fairly strong and has survived very high winds, and heavy snow falls.
-Some of the designs found on the Web would not have made it through our winters here in the Endless Mountains of eastern Pennsylvania.
+Some of the designs found on the Web would not have made it through our winters here in the North.
 I hope this helps you with your homemade greenhouse project.